-Endophthalmitis is a potentially sight-threatening condition that involves intraocular inflammation of any cause.
-It is distinguished from panopthalmitis in that is does not extend beyond the sclera.
-It is either infectious or noninfectious in aetiology, but in clinical practice, intraocular infections are the commonest.
+Endophthalmitis (plural: endophthalmitides) is a potentially sight-threatening condition that involves intraocular inflammation of any cause.
+It is distinguished from panophthalmitis in that it does not extend beyond the sclera.
+It is either infectious or non-infectious in etiology, but in clinical practice, intraocular infections are the commonest cause.

-Eye pain and discomfort are common presenting symptoms sometimes accompanied by blurred vision.
-Physical examination can reveal swollen eyelids, chemosis, conjunctival injection, corneal oedema, reduced red reflex, reduced visual acuity and raised intraocular pressure.
+Eye pain and discomfort are common presenting symptoms, sometimes accompanied by blurred vision.
+Physical examination can reveal swollen eyelids, chemosis, conjunctival injection, corneal edema, reduced red reflex, reduced visual acuity and raised intraocular pressure.
 Diagnosis is frequently made clinically, in most cases, based on these features.

-Endogenous cases comprise only 2-7% of endophthalmitis cases and involve haematogenous seeding of intraocular infection from a primary source.
-1
+Endogenous cases comprise only 2-7% of endophthalmitis cases and involve hematogenous seeding of intraocular infection from a primary source 1.

 Often shows non-specific features including:

 - choroidal enhancement post-contrast: often in early disease

 - areas of high FLAIR signal in the vitreous humor